sagemath/trac_to_gh/Issue 3109.md

 Implement P.divide(n) for P a point on an elliptic curve and n an integer.
 This will:

 1. try to find an explicit point Q defined over the same field as P such that n*Q == P.
-2. If no such Q exists, raise a ValueError.
+2. If no such Q exists, raise a `ValueError`.

 Also, implement P.is_divisible_by(n) trivially in terms of the above, and document the connection between the two functions.
 Also, have both implemented in terms of